oteyatosys/DTU-02242-PA-PROJ/README.md

 **Usage**:

 ```
  usage: -c [-h] [--skip-rotation] [-v] [--select SELECT] {sign,interval}

-Run the interpreter on a test method.
+Run the interpreter on all test methods.

 positional arguments:
   {sign,interval}  The interpreter to use.

 options:
-  -h, --help            Show this help message and exit
+  -h, --help       show this help message and exit
   --skip-rotation  Skip data rotation.
   -v, --verbose    Enable debug logging.
-  --select SELECT       Run all tests where the name contains this string.
+  --select SELECT  Select only methods where the name contains this string.
 ```

 ## Evaluating Results